This is a (non-comprehensive) overview of gTrack

 the values of the 1st and 99th percentiles of the data to be plotted.

-This percentile can be changed by adjusting y.quantile
+This percentile can be changed by adjusting y.quantile in

 order to plot a wider or narrower range of points.
 The example below

-compares two different values of y.quantile
+compares two different values of y.quantile.

 coverage.gr = readRDS(system.file("extdata", "ovcar.subgraph.coverage.rds", package = "gTrack"))